datafundamentals/df_maven/README.md

 This will be used for both ubuntu and CentOS systems
 # Usage
 This is open to anybody who would choose it, and should be able to be used for both dev envrironments and servers

+**AS A NOTE**
+Version 0.1.3- dedicated to the jenkins box
+Version 0.1.4- advanced version for the vagrant vm testing
 # Attributes

  * node ['df_maven']['url']: the site link where you would download the mirror for development